High Court of South Africa

 The High Court of South Africa is a superior court of law in South Africa.
 It is divided into nine provincial divisions, some of which sit in more than one location.
 Each High Court division has general jurisdiction over a defined geographical area in which it is situated.
 The decisions of a division are binding on magistrates' courts within its area of jurisdiction.
 The High Court has jurisdiction over all matters, but it usually only hears civil matters involving more than 400,000 rand, and serious criminal cases.
-It also hears any appeals or reviews from magistrates' courts and other lower courts.
+It also hears appeals or reviews from magistrates' courts and other lower courts.

 The court and its divisions are constituted in their current form by the Superior Courts Act, 2013.
 They replaced the previous separate High Courts, which had in 1997 replaced the provincial and local divisions of the former Supreme Court of South Africa and the supreme courts of the TBVC states ("Bantustans" created by the apartheid government in the 1950s).